 Mawr College Library Special Collections

-Rita Rubenstein Heller Collection on the Bryn Mawr Summer School for Women Workers in Industry
+Rita Rubinstein Heller Collection on the Bryn Mawr Summer School for Women Workers in Industry

 Part I: Description